lallyx/lallyx.github.io/README.md

 The sections marked with animals icon redirect the user to a page which displays the whole dataset of that specific animal.
 I have included this functionality just to show the functionality implemented in the print function.
-All these pages do not include the research functionality, as it they've been implemented only for showcasing purposes.
+All these pages do not include the research functionality, as they've been created only for showcasing purposes.

 ## The images
 Animal images are gathered directly from a call to getty images.
-Before taking on this project I had never workded with image search APIs.
+Before taking on this project I had never worked with image search APIs.
-Over all the APIs present on the internet, I've decided to move on with Getty because I found it to be simplest.
+Over all the APIs present on the internet, I've decided to move on with Getty because I found it to be simplest, in terms of inclusion and research query.
+Moreover, the API key provided unlimited queries, leaving a huge testing window.
-The algorithm sends a request to getty with the animal type and breed and prints out the first image received.
+The algorithm sends a request to getty with the animal type and breed and prints out the first image received. ///TO BE FINISHED

+#The functions:

+##Images
+###getty(event)
+Event is the parameter bound in the function to generate the "onclick" event on each <tr>, when printing the table (function print)
+It consists of Type + Breed

+The function checks also checks if getty has returned an image or not.
+If it hasn't, it displays an alert.

+##Search

+###fire()
+First step of the research query, "fired" on each request.
+It checks the connection to the xml file and passes it through the second step of the research function.

+###search_init(xml)
+gets the xml file as the only argument.
+Declares all the variables related to the search fields and passes them through the final research step, depending on the combinations of the filled in fields.
+All the cases have been commented in the scripts.js file.

+###search_query(xmlDoc, src_type, item1, item2, item3, item4, item5, len, type1, type2, type3, type4, type5)
+Single function to handle all the possible combinations of items to be searched against the XML file. src_type defines the number of input fields which have been filled in.
+This goes through the switch cases. len defines the length of the cycle to be performed.
+Depending on the arguments passed to it, it filters the XML file and calls the print function accordingly.

+##Print
+###print_table(xml, type)
+Function used to define which table to print on every instance/page The type variable is used on the html page to define which page to print. if the type are dogs, cats or birds, the print function gets the parameter for the animal, preventing it to pring the type and populating the datalist. function print_table(xml, type)

+###print(xmlDoc, tableRef, i, pop, sing, specific_an)
+Function to print the table on the screen.
+Pop stands for populate, and checks if there's a need to populate the datalist or not.
+Ideally I should have included it only once, but there might be cases where I might need to re-populate it.
+Sing stands for singular.
+If it's a singular type, i don't need to print the type in the table.
+Specific_an gets the type name, in order to pass it through the getty images call.

+##Misc
+###trigg_ent(evt)
+Checks if the user has pressed the enter key.
+If it has been pressed, fires the first step of the research query --> fire()

+###populate_datalist(value, listname)
+Function to populate the datalist, used to fill in the autocomplete.
+This function has been created because the datalist needs to be populated only once and I wanted to use only one function to print the table.

+###add_cell(value)
+Function added just to avoid typing the cell+append code each time.

+###empty_table()
+Function to empty the table displayed in the page whenever a new research is done.